sintax1/community/docs/operator/advanced/brain.md

 You can write your own API-based planner by standing up an API with a /planner/decide endpoint.
 Your API will be sent a list of decisions each time Operator loops through an agent's queued instructions.
 You will need to output the identifier(s) you want to run next.
+You can point Operator to your custom planner by going to Settings and entering the FQDN of your API.

 #### Example: Write your own planner in Python